flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

 ft.run(lambda page: page.render(App))
 ```

-Your app must be declarative from "top to bottom", similar to async apps - it should be async all the way.
-There is a new bootstrap method for that `page.render()`.
+Your app must be declarative from top to bottom, similar to how async code needs to remain async all the way.
+The new `page.render()` bootstrap method makes that possible.

-For clarity, without lambdas, the code could be re-written as:
+For clarity, without using lambdas, the code can be rewritten as:

 ```py
 @ft.component